-- Concentration gradient: As described above the ions try to be as uniformly distributed as possible.
-If the concentration of an ion is higher on the inside of the neuron than on the outside, it will try to diffuse to the outside and vice versa.
+Concentration gradient: As described above the ions try to be as uniformly distributed as possible. concentration of an ion is higher on the inside of the neuron than on the outside, it will try to diffuse the outside and vice versa.
 The positively charged ion K+ (potassium) occurs very frequently within the neuron but less frequently outside of the neuron, and therefore it slowly diffuses out through the neuron's membrane.
-But another group of negative ions, collectively called A-, remains within the neuron becomes negatively charged.
+But another group of negative ions, collectively called A-, remains within the neuron since the membrane is not permeable Thus, the inside of the to them. neuron becomes negatively charged.
 Negative A ions remain, positive K ions disappear, and so the inside of the cell becomes more negative.
-The result is another gradient. - Electrical Gradient: The electrical gradient acts contrary to the concentration gradient.
+The result is another gradient.

+Electrical Gradient: The electrical gradient acts contrary to the concentration gradient.
 The intracellular charge is now very strong, therefore it attracts positive ions: K+ wants to get back into the cell.